 No. RamAlert is simply an additional method of crisis communication.
 While certainly offered as a method to enhance communication during times of emergency, it is not intended to replace, nor be the sole approach to crisis communication.
 Considering text messaging is dependent on the availability of a wireless signal, we encourage students, faculty and staff to also depend on email and other BC forms of crisis communication.

 Yes.
 All students, faculty and staff are encouraged to subscribe to RamAlert in order to receive critical wireless communication from the college.
 In some cases, the communication may be intended for traditional students only or for faculty and staff only on the main campus in Bluefield.
 In other cases, RamAlerts may be for all students, including those online, and for faculty and staff not only on the main campus, but also in regional offices.
 Therefore, all members of the BC family are urged to subscribe.

 Subscriptions with RamAlert expire every two years (in order to clear graduates or other unused accounts from the system).
 So, it is very important to log in to your account periodically to renew your subscription.
 If you have not been receiving recent RamAlerts, you may need to update your expiration.
-To do that, simply log in to your RamAlert account through MyBC, and on the "Welcome Back" page, click the "reactivate account" link.
+To do that, simply log in to your RamAlert account through MyBC (see screenshot instructions for more details on how to log in to your account), and on the "Welcome Back" page, click the "reactivate account" link.

 No. You determine your own "opt-out" date when creating your RamAlert account.
 When that date arrives, you will receive a notification to renew your account, if you so desire, and to set a new "opt-out" time.

 If all of your questions have not been answered or you need more information about RamAlert, feel free to contact the BC Office of Public Relations at email@example.com.